 Four-year project to identify and meet future water requirements in Yungaburra due to rapid growth.
 Improvements include a new water intake (pontoon, pipes, pump and wiring), and water treatment plant and supply upgrades.

-Contract T-TRC2023-15 for the Yungaburra Raw Water Intake Replacement was awarded to Civil Plus Constructions Pty Ltd for $3,248,808.85 including GST in December 2023.
+Contract T-TRC2023-15 for the replacement of the raw water intake was awarded to Civil Plus Constructions Pty Ltd for $3,248,808.85 including GST.
 The contract includes additional expenditure of up to $380,868.64 including GST for additional items that may be required during design and construction, and a contingency allowance of $487,321.33 for variations.
 The project is for the detailed design, construction and replacement of the water intake pontoon on Lake Tinaroo and associated infrastructure.